nozma-knows/nextjs-saas-starter/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fnextjs-subscription-payments&env=NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY,STRIPE_SECRET_KEY&envDescription=Enter%20your%20Stripe%20API%20keys.&envLink=https%3A%2F%2Fdashboard.stripe.com%2Fapikeys&project-name=nextjs-subscription-payments&repository-name=nextjs-subscription-payments&integration-ids=oac_VqOgBHqhEoFTPzGkPd7L0iH6&external-id=https%3A%2F%2Fgithub.com%2Fvercel%2Fnextjs-subscription-payments%2Ftree%2Fmain)

-The Vercel Deployment will create a new repository with this template on your GitHub account and guide your through a new Supabase project creation.
+The Vercel Deployment will create a new repository with this template on your GitHub account and guide you through the creation of a new Supabase project.
 The [Supabase Vercel Deploy Integration](https://vercel.com/integrations/supabase-v2) will set up the necessary Supabase environment variables and run the [SQL migrations](./supabase/migrations/20230530034630_init.sql) to set up the Database schema on your account.
 You can inspect the created tables in your project's [Table editor](https://app.supabase.com/project/_/editor).

 Should the automatic setup fail, please [create a Supabase account](https://app.supabase.com/projects), and a new project if needed.
 In your project, navigate to the [SQL editor](https://app.supabase.com/project/_/sql) and select the "Stripe Subscriptions" starter template from the Quick start section.